-Applicant never married and has no children.
-(Item 3) He earned a high school diploma in June 2005 and reported no military service.
-(Item 3) Since October 2020, Applicant has been employed by his current employer as a maintenance trade helper.
-(Iem 3) Previously, he worked for other employers in various jobs.
-He has held a security clearance since March 2021.
+Applicant married in February 2014 and has three children (ages 16, 13, and 9) from this marriage.
+(Item 3) He earned a high school diploma in June 2007.
+Applicant reported no military service.
+(Item 3)

+Since March 2023, Applicant has worked for his current employer as an aircraft structural mechanic, (Items 3-4) Previously, he worked for other employers in various jobs.
+He reported multiple periods of unemployment between June 2012 and March 2022.
+(Items 3-4) Applicant was previously denied a security clearance in April 2019 and is currently sponsored for a security clearance by present employer.
+(Items 3-4)